louisbarrett/Eager-Locomotive/README.md

-# Eager-Locomotive - Kinesis ElasticSearch Kibana Monitoring Stack 🚂
+# Eager-Locomotive - Security Monitoring Stack 🚂
-Stack for  Security Monitoring
+(Kinesis+ElasticSearch+Kibana Stack for Security Monitoring)

 ## Overview
 As of 3/30/2019 AWS doesn't have a good method of easily analyzing it's native (cloudtrail,elb,vpc flow) logs.
 The purpose of this project is to simply the process by boot strapping the following: